 Practicality is also a factor.
 Will it be too much trouble to maintain them?
 Do you have appropriate tables for indoor and outdoor spaces respectively?

 The purchase of a fleet of tables is quite an investment, one that should last for years to come.
 We understand that this is a big decision and we want to help you select the best tables for your restaurant.
-Continue your table planning by looking through our restaurant table tops selection.
+Continue your table planning by looking through our buying guide restaurant table tops selection.